-The compiler maps all data transfers between the host and IPUs to an abstraction called streams supported by the runtime.
+The Poplar compiler maps all data transfers between the host and IPUs to an abstraction called streams supported by the runtime.
 Data transfers from the host to an IPU (and IPU to the host) are mapped to input (output) streams and compiled to sequences of read (write) instructions to the Tile PCI address space.
-The compiler also uses streams to implement checkpoints: checkpoint creation maps all model weights to a single output stream, and checkpoint restoration reads them back from a single input stream.
+The compiler also uses streams to implement checkpoints; checkpoint creation maps all model weights to a single output stream, and checkpoint restoration reads them back from a single input stream.

 The compiler supports an offline mode, which decouples compilation from execution.
-In this mode, the compiler generates self-contained IPU binaries, which can be persisted and loaded into one or more IPUs at a later point in time.
+In this mode, the compiler generates selfcontained IPU binaries, which can be persisted and loaded into one or more IPUs at a later point in time.
 Host Runtime.
-The runtime provides code for loading IPU binaries, and for streaming data in and out of the IPUs.
-It loads IPU binaries by deploying a small bootloader into a reserved section of each tile memory.
-The bootloader in turn reads each tile-specific binary from the host into tile memory.
+The runtime provides abstractions for loading IPU binaries, and for streaming data in and out of the IPUs.

+For loading IPU binaries, the runtime deploys a small bootloader into a reserved section of each tile memory.
+The bootloader in turn reads tile-specific application binary from the host into tile memory.